lukaskoeller/gridsome-starter-strapi/README.md

 ## Strapi Setup

-*Note: The first two steps (marked with a check) are already done and are just necessary if you set up a completely new project.*
+*Note: Steps that are marked with a check are already done and are just necessary if you set up a completely new project.*

 1. ✅ Install the [@gridsome/source-strapi](https://gridsome.org/plugins/@gridsome/source-strapi) Plugin: `npm install @gridsome/source-strapi --save`
 2. ✅ Add it to the config file: